 B. The Website Committee derives its authority and responsibility from the Louisiana Area Assembly, Inc., as follows:

 1) The Assembly has a Website Committee, which has direct oversight of the website.

-3) The chairperson of this committee is responsible for the day-to-day management and implementation of the Area Assembly's policies which include adherence to the to the Twelve Traditions, Twelve Concepts and guidance provided in the AA Service Manual and current approved revisions thereof.
+3) The chairperson of this committee is responsible for the day-to-day management and implementation of the Area Assembly’s policies which include adherence to the Twelve Traditions, Twelve Concepts, and guidance provided in the AA Service Manual and currently approved revisions thereof.

 4) The committee chairperson is the principal contact for the committee and shall maintain frequent contact with the chairpersons of the Public Information and Cooperation with the Professional Community Committees, Area Assembly officers, the General Service Office, and any other affected AA service entities.